 Emptiness.
 That’s the feeling I remember most.
 In the place of where a heartbeat should have been, there was nothing; leaving my own heart with a feeling of emptiness.

-It was Mother’s Day weekend almost seven years ago that I lost this precious child, but time has not made the very real memory of it all fade away.
+It was Mother’s Day weekend almost ten years ago that I lost this precious child, but time has not made the very real memory of it all fade away.
 How can you be so absolutely in love with a little life that has only existed for a few short weeks?
 I’m not sure how to explain it, but you can.

 I remember breaking down in tears at the hospital as they drew my blood and conducted tests to further prove what I already knew to be true, I had experienced a miscarriage.
 And then, to my surprise, a second heartbeat.
 I had miscarried a twin.